The Law of Uniform Connectedness

 What role does the Gestalt law of uniform connectedness play in typography?

-The Gestalt law of uniform connectedness is one of the principles that helps create coherence and enhances the readability of text.
+The Gestalt law of uniform connectedness is one of the principles that helps make a coherent feel and boosts the readability of text.

-For example, designers can apply this principle by using consistent styling for headings, subheadings and body text to create a visual connection between related content.
-This not only helps in guiding the reader's attention effectively but also in making the text more accessible and easier to navigate.
-Designers can also apply uniform connectedness in organizing different sections of content, including sidebars or navigation menus.
-Designers visually distinguish them from the main content area through consistent use of color, lines or shapes.
+For example, designers can apply this principle when they use consistent styling for headings, subheadings and body text—to make a visual connection between related content.
+This doesn’t just help in guiding the reader's attention effectively; it’s helpful for making the text more accessible and easier to navigate, too.
+Designers can also apply uniform connectedness as they work to organize different sections of content—and that includes sidebars or navigation menus.
+Designers visually distinguish them from the main content area when they use color, lines or shapes in a consistent way.

-Moreover, typography involves arranging type in a way that makes text legible, readable and appealing when displayed.
-The Gestalt principle of uniform connectedness aids in achieving this by ensuring that the design of text elements follows a cohesive pattern.
-It makes the overall appearance of the text harmonious and integrated.
+What’s more, typography involves arranging type in a way that makes text legible, readable and appealing when it shows up for users.
+The Gestalt principle of uniform connectedness helps with this as it makes sure that the design of text elements follows a cohesive pattern.
+Plus, it makes the overall appearance of the text harmonious and integrated.
 This principle can greatly affect how users process and perceive information.
 It can potentially influence the reader's understanding and interpretation of the content.

 Watch author, educator and designer Mia Cinelli explain how a Gestalt principle applies to typography: